Quasi-isometric rigidity of three manifold groups: Canonical splittings

 We are now ready to prove Theorem \ref{thm:dec JSJ}.

-\demode{Theorem \ref{thm:dec JSJ}} Let $G$ be a finitely generated one-ended group quasi-isometric to a geometrically finite and minimally parabolic Kleinian group $K$.
-Lemma \ref{lma:homeo boundary} provides an action of $G$ on the JSJ tree $\TTT_{\La_K}$.
-We will show that the induced JSJ splitting has Properties {\em (1)} to {\em (5)}, starting with the easiest properties.
+\demode{Theorem \ref{thm:dec JSJ}} Let $G$ be a finitely generated one-ended group quasi-isometric to a {torsion free} geometrically finite minimally parabolic Kleinian group $K$, {cf. Remark \ref{torsion free etc}}. {By Lemma \ref{lma:parabolics}, $G$ is hyperbolic relative to some collection of subgroups $\PP$ made up of virtually Abelian rank $2$ subgroups.} Lemma \ref{lma:homeo boundary} provides an action of $G$ on the JSJ tree $\TTT_{\La_K}$.
+We will show that the induced JSJ splitting has Properties {\em (1)} to {\em (7)}}, starting with the easiest properties.

-Since $G$ is hyperbolic relatively to subgroups virtually isomorphic to $\Z^2$, Abelian subgroups are finite, virtually cyclic or virtually $\Z^2$.
+Since $G$ is hyperbolic relative to subgroups virtually isomorphic to $\Z^2$ (Lemma \ref{lma:parabolics}), {virtual} Abelian subgroups are finite, virtually cyclic or virtually $\Z^2$.
 Since $G$ is one-ended, edge and vertex groups are infinite, cf. \cite{stallings:yale}.
 Property {\em (3)} follows.

+{Let us establish Property {\em (1)}.
+As previously mentioned an edge group stabilizes in $\bop G$, two subsets $X,Y$ where $Y$ is a cut point or cut pair and $X$ is a necklace or maximal inseparable set {with at least 3 points} containing $Y$.
+We treat two cases depending on whether $Y$ is an inseparable cut pair or a cut point.
+If an infinite subgroup of $G$ stabilizes a pair of points $\{a,b\}$, then it is virtually cyclic since it is elementary and 2-ended.
+Thus, this edge group is virtually cyclic, i.e. Property {\em (1)} holds in that case.
+If an infinite subgroup of $G$ stabilizes a single point, it is a subgroup of a peripheral subgroup of $G$ which is virtually $\Z^2$ by Lemma \ref{lma:parabolics}.
+Hence, if an edge group stabilizes a cut point $Y=\{a\}$ and a necklace or a maximal inseparable set $X$ then it also stabilizes the connected component of $\bop G\setminus\{a\}$ containing $X$.
+Property {\em (1)} follows in that case from Lemma \ref{lma:paraz2}.

+Let us prove Property {\em (2)}.
+Let $v$ be a vertex with (infinite) virtually Abelian group $G_v$.
+By Property {\em (3)} established above, it contains a finite index subgroup isomorphic to $\Z$ or $\Z^2$.
+Any edge group incident to a virtually cyclic vertex group is commensurable to that vertex group since both are 2-ended; Property {\em (2)} follows in that case.
+Lemma \ref{lma:paraz2} {combined with the argument in the previous paragraph also establishes Property {\em (2)} when $G_v$ is commensurable to $\Z^2$.}

-A group of isometries of a Gromov hyperbolic space is Abelian only if it is elementary, i.e., its limit set is made up of at most two points.
-A consequence of Fact \ref{fact:limit set} is that Abelian vertex groups are precisely the stabilizers of cut points and inseparable cut pairs.
+A group of isometries of a Gromov hyperbolic space is virtually Abelian only if it is elementary, i.e., its limit set is made up of at most two points.
+A consequence of Fact \ref{fact:limit set} is that {virtual} Abelian vertex groups are precisely the stabilizers of cut points and inseparable cut pairs.
 Property {\em (4)} follows then from the definition of the JSJ tree.

-Next we show Properties {\em (1)} and {\em (2)}.
-As previously mentioned an edge group stabilizes in $\bop G$ a cut point or an inseparable cut pair and a necklace or a maximal inseparable set.
-If a subgroup of $G$ stabilizes a pair of points $\{a,b\}$, then it is virtually cyclic.
-Properties {\em (1)} and {\em (2)} follow for edge groups which stabilize a pair of points.

-If a subgroup of $G$ stabilizes a single point, it is a subgroup of a peripheral subgroup of $G$ which is virtually $\Z^2$ by Lemma \ref{lma:parabolics}.
-If an edge group stabilizes a cut point $\{a\}$ and a necklace or a maximal inseparable set $X$ then it stabilizes the connected component of $\bop G\setminus\{a\}$ containing $X$.
-Properties {\em (1)} and {\em (2)} follow in that case from Lemma \ref{lma:paraz2}.